nicosanc/nicosanc.github.io/_posts/2024-07-06-Merkle-Trees-And-Dags.md

 ### MERKLE DAGS

 Directed Acyclic graphs are the natural representation of data hierarchy, where nodes can only point to child nodes.
 For example, a `family tree`.
 In our case, a `MERKLE DAG` represents a hierarchy of data.
+Merkle DAGs use Conent Identifiers (CIDs) as a method of content addressing.
+CIDs differ from location-based addressing because they use the data's content rather than its location to access it.
+Merkle DAGs are fundamental to applications like the Interplanetary File System (IPFS) by allowing decentralized storage on a distributed network.
+This ensures that stored data is secure and tamper-proof while still being easily retrievable by multiple sources.

 To start, you must
 - Encode the leaf nodes of the graph